D&D Homebrew Races - The Mortal Dullahan / Headless Horseman

 • Special Qualities:

-• Headless (Ex): a Dullahan cannot be killed by execution or severing of the neck, making them immune to the effects of vorpal weapons and choking weapons (such as garrotes or hanging ropes).
+• Headless (Ex): A Dullahan cannot be killed by execution or severing of the neck, making them immune to the effects of vorpal weapons and choking weapons (such as garrotes or hanging ropes).
+Despite having incorporeal flames at their neck, they can speak, see, hear and taste as normal.

-• Immunities: immune to magical sleep effects and gaze attacks
+• Immunities: Dullahan are immune to magical sleep effects and gaze attacks

-• Resistant to Death: +2 racial bonus vs necromancy and death effects
+• Resistant to Death (Ex): Mortal Dullahan receive a +4 racial bonus to resist necromancy and death effects.

-• Vulnerable to Turning: Dullahans are strongly tied to the Plane of Negative Energy and can be turned as if they were undead.
+• Vulnerable to Turning: Dullahan are strongly tied to the Plane of Negative Energy and can be turned or rebuked as if they were undead of their Hit Dice.

-• Racial Proficiencies: a Dullahan is naturally proficient with spiked chains and whips (including whip-daggers) and all light and medium armor (no shields).
+• Proficiencies: A Dullahan is proficient with simple and martial weapons, spiked chains and whips (including whip-daggers).
+They are also proficient with light and medium armor, and shields (excluding tower shields).

 • Special Abilities/Attacks:

-• Spell-like Abilities: Caster level equals racial Hit Dice, save DCs are Charisma-based.
+• Spell-like Abilities: Caster level 7th, save DCs are Charisma-based.

 • At-will: detect undead, inflict minor wounds.